zpm-zsh/zpm/README.md

 * `macos` - if current OS is macOS
 * `termux` - if current session run in [Termux](http://termux.com/)
 * `ssh` - if session run on remote host
+* `vte` - if session run on VTE based terminal emulator

-The condition can be combined `zpm if ssh if ssh if-not macos load repo/plugin`
+The condition can be combined `zpm if macos if-not ssh load repo/plugin`

 ### Tags